 If there are herbs that you are interested in using, see if you can find them in a friend's garden.
 Or better yet, use a field guide to local wildflowers and medicinal plants and go out and commune with nature.
 (Plant identification can be difficult, so be careful of poisonous look-a-likes!)

 The point here is not to gather herbs, but to become familiar with plants and herbs indigenous to your area.
 You will be surprised how many plants prized for their therapeutic properties are growing all around you.

-Many herbs that are not indigenous to your area may be available at a local nursery.
+Many herbs that are not indigenous to your area may be available to view at a local nursery.

-The company should also have an environmental commitment to sustainable harvesting policy and date plant material to help you monitor shelf life.
+The company should have an environmental commitment for sustainable harvesting policy and all plant material should be dated to help you monitor shelf life.